iPROS Urban Planning

 Free membership registration

-This is a case study of photocatalytic coating on the exterior walls of a special nursing home for the elderly (anti-dirt measures).
+This is a case study of photocatalytic coating for the exterior of a detached house (anti-soiling measures).

-The decomposition of organic dirt using photocatalysts and self-cleaning will break down the dirt on the exterior walls of the nursing home, allowing it to wash away with the power of rain and create a clean environment.
+The decomposition of organic contaminants using photocatalysts and self-cleaning will break down the substances causing dirt on the exterior of residential houses, allowing them to be washed away by rain and creating a clean environment.

 • Photocatalysts and various wall materials (exterior and interior walls, etc.)